toluLikesToCode/poly-state/README.md

 - **subscribeToPath(path, listener)**: Subscribes to changes at a specific nested path (e.g., 'user.name').

+Async listeners and cautions

+- Listeners (subscribe, subscribeTo, subscribeToPath) are invoked synchronously by the store.
+If a listener is async and returns a Promise, the store won’t await it (fire-and-forget).
+- Errors after an await won’t be caught by the store unless you handle them.
+Wrap async work in try/catch or attach your own .catch.
+- Multiple async executions can overlap on rapid updates; queue or guard if ordering matters.
+- Prefer thunks or middleware for async flows that need ordering, cancellation, or centralized error handling.

 #### Selectors

 **select(selector)**: Creates a memoized selector to compute derived data.
 The selector only